 Look at ALL ABOUT EVE again.
 Anne Baxter, as the duplicitous Eve, is out to replicate her idol, Broadway's great Margo Channing.
 She weasels her way into her kind idol's life and then sets out to replace her on Broadway and in the bedroom.
 As the wonderful Thelma Ritter as Margo's friend/housekeeper Birdie warns: ".... she's studying you, like you was a play or a book or a set of blueprints.
 How you walk, talk, eat, think, sleep."

 With that said, look at how Anne Baxter is styled compared to how Bette Davis looks as Margo.
 Does Baxter look like a younger copy of Davis' Margo?
-Or does, in the way she's styled, resemble more a Claudette Colbert type?
-This is nothing again the performances, it's just a note on the look.
-Maybe Baxter's look was already set when the crew thought Colbert was in --- then the injury took her out and Davis was a last-minute replacement.
-A true duplicate of the Bette Davis Margo would've been more of a 1940s Lizabeth Scott or Lauren Bacall, in my opinion.
+Or does Baxter, in the way she's styled, resemble more a Claudette Colbert type?
+This is nothing against the performances, it's just a note on the look.
+Maybe Baxter's look was already set when the crew thought Colbert was cast --- then the injury took her out and Davis was a last-minute replacement.
+A true duplicate of the Bette Davis as Margo would've been more of a 1940s Lizabeth Scott or Lauren Bacall, in my opinion.
 What do you think?

 As for Ilka Chase … both Hollywood stars worked with her.
 Ilka Chase played the caring, generous cousin to Bette Davis' Charlotte Vale character in NOW, VOYAGER.
 Ilka Chase and Claudette Colbert played sisters in the Paramount's 1943 romantic comedy NO TIME FOR LOVE co-starring Fred MacMurray.